Mongolian Revolution of 1921: Abolition of autonomy

 The outbreak of the Russian Revolution in 1917 and the Russian Civil War a year later changed the Mongolian-Chinese dynamic.
 In response to rumors of an imminent Bolshevik invasion, the Mongolians, very reluctantly and only after much encouragement by the Chinese High Commissioner Chen Yi at Urga (modern Ulaanbaatar), requested in the summer of 1918 military assistance from China (approximately 200 to 250 troops arrived in September).
 The invasion in fact did not occur, and so the Bogd Khan's government requested that the troops be recalled.
 The Beijing government refused, seeing this violation of the Kyakhta Treaty as the first step in restoring Chinese sovereignty over Mongolia.

 Early in 1919, Grigori Semyonov, a White Guard general, had assembled a group of Buryats and Inner Mongols in Siberia for the formation of a pan-Mongolian state.
 The Khalkhas were invited to join, but they refused.
 Semyonov threatened an invasion to force them to participate.
 This threat galvanized the lay princes, who now saw a larger opportunity: the end of theocratic rule.
 In August, the Mongolian Foreign Minister approached Chen Yi with a message from the "representatives of the four aimags" (i.e., the Khalkhas) with a request for military assistance against Semyonov.
 More importantly, perhaps, it contained a declaration that the Khalkhas were unanimous in their desire to abolish autonomy and restore the previous Qing system.
 Negotiations, with participation of the Bogd Khan's representatives, began immediately.
 By October, Chen Yi and the Mongolian princes had agreed upon a set of conditions, the "Sixty-four Points", effectively recreating the political and administrative system.
 The "Points" were submitted to the Parliament.
 The upper house consented to it; the lower house did not.
 However, in this as in all other matters submitted to the Parliament in the past, the upper house prevailed.
 Chen Yi sent the draft Articles to Beijing.
 The Bogd Khan dispatched a delegation of lamas to Beijing with a letter stating that the people of Mongolia did not want to abolish autonomy.
 He wrote that this was all a contrivance of Chen Yi, and he asked that Chen be recalled.
-However, the Chinese government was not interested in esoteric arguments whether or not a consensus existed in Mongolia for the abolition of autonomy.
+However, the Chinese government was not interested in esoteric arguments on whether or not a consensus existed in Mongolia for the abolition of autonomy.
 The "Points" were submitted to the Chinese National Assembly, which approved them on October 28.